Table of Contents

 Although there are universally applicable ideas of video success because different people have different goals for their videos, a successful video can shoot you to video influencer status.
-Videos can bring in great returns, leads and customers for businesses and videos can also help to sensitize target audience of the identity a brand is trying to be recognized for.
+Videos can bring in great returns, leads, and customers for businesses and videos can also help to sensitize the target audience to the identity a brand is trying to be recognized for.

 Author Bio: Becky Holton is a journalist and a blogger.
 She is interested in educational technologies and is always ready to support informative speaking at Bestessay.com.
 Follow her on Twitter.